teju2105/edureka-project1/README.md

 Containerization using Docker
-To verify if the image has been pushed to docker, check the Docker hub account
+To create and verify the docker image using linux commands in compiler and pushing it to docker through jenkins job scheduling task check the Docker hub account